chung-leong/pb2zig/pb2zig/README.md

 }
 ```

-Four channel pixel data is always expected, even when the kernel asks for fewer.
+Four channel pixel data is always expected even when the kernel calls for fewer.
 For `image3`, the
 first three channels are used, that is R, G, and B. For `image2`, R and A are used.
 For `image1`
 only the R channel is used.